marco-rosner/code-challenges/Annotations/Node.md

 Importance of closures in NodeJS - Maintaining state and encapsulation

-process - Global object taht provides information and control over the NodeJS process.
+process - Global object that provides information and control over the NodeJS process.
 E.g. process.env, process.argv

-fork - Particular case of spawn() that generates a new instance of a V8 engine, multiple workers run ona  single node base for multiple tasks spawn - Launches a new process with the available set of commands, single compy of the node module is active on the processor
+fork - Particular case of spawn() that generates a new instance of a V8 engine, multiple workers run on a single node base for multiple tasks spawn - Launches a new process with the available set of commands, single copy of the node module is active on the processor

 setTimeout - schedule a callback to run after a specified dealy setImmediate - schedule a callback to run at the end of the current event loop queue